bamless/jstar/README.md

    the language.
  - **Fully object oriented**.
 Every entity, from numbers to class instances, is an object in **J\*** and exceptions are used for signaling errors.
- - **Familiar**.
-The language sticks with a syntax similar to LUA, with only a few modifications and improvements.
  - **Fast**.
 Low memory footprint and efficient implementation make **J\*** competitive in the class of dynamic scripting languages.
  - **Modular**.
 A fully fledged module system makes it easy to split your code across multiple files